ROVs for Law Enforcement: SAR, Underwater Investigation and Security

 Deep Trekker prides itself in its easy-to-use technology.
 Its handheld controller is based on a gaming pad to reduce the learning curve.
 It only takes a few minutes to familiarize yourself with the controls, and a couple days to be an expert at piloting.
 The control center provides all the functionalities, including a super bright screen that is four times brighter than your laptop, and quick video out port to record, or output, your dive to a larger screen.

 The internal rotating HD camera works to quickly sweep large areas underwater or maneuver the camera orientation and inspect a certain area in detail.
 These camera technologies are proven to help complete military and police inspections more efficiently by providing 4k resolution.

 ROV Applications in Law Enforcement

-Deep Trekker ROVs are incredibly useful for several areas of law enforcement.
-From keeping first responders safe to ensuring the security of ports, submersible ROVs are a valuable asset for law enforcement to have.
+Deep Trekker ROVs are incredibly useful for several areas of public safety diving.
+From keeping first responders safe to ensuring the security of ports, submersible ROVs are a valuable asset for public safety diving to have.

 ROVs for Evidence Recovery